EraldyHq/kubee/resources/charts/dex/README.md

 By default,
 * the admin user is created with its email as login.
 * [oauth2-proxy](../oauth2-proxy/README.md) is added as client if enabled
+* `kubectl` is added as client if its secret value is not empty

 ## Cluster Values Example